-Our Members being largely welfare dependent, residing in remote communities and with limited knowledge of Banking, tell us that without the services of TCU they would feel excluded from the nation's financial system.
+Our Members, being largely welfare dependent, residing in remote communities and with limited knowledge of banking, tell us that without the services of TCU they would feel excluded from the nation's financial system.
 We believe consistent and regular interaction with our locally based Indigenous staff is the key to our Members understanding their banking options and continuing their banking literacy journey.
+This has been especially important during periods of remote community 'lockdowns'.